simeonveldstra/prospero-c/README.md

 Worst of all, the Python program only runs in one thread, so there is no actual speed gain from organizing the problem that way.

-Another difference is this program could be compiled and run on the 386DX I had in 1992, at least if you had the patience to wait for the FLOPs.
+Another difference is that this C program could be compiled and run on the 386DX I had in 1992, at least if you had the patience to wait for the FLOPs.
 With some performance stats from a random web page and a napkin, I figure you'd wait at least 16 hours -- if you had a 387 math coprocessor with an FPU.
 We didn't, so probably more like a week.
-I don't know how relevant that is to anything, but this program is a 22k binary that only needs libc.
+I don't know how relevant that is to anything, but this program is a 22k binary that only needs libc to run and that feels like a win to me.

 #### Constant removal
-One consequence of using a block of scratch memory like this is after the first run through the interpreter, each subsequent run writes all the same constant values into the block, overwriting identical bits.
+One consequence of reusing a block of scratch memory like this is that after the first run through the interpreter, each subsequent run writes all the same constant values into the block, overwriting identical bits.
 That's a waste of time.
-I modified the parser to emit two instruction lists, one with all const instructions removed.
-The interpreter switches to the const-free function after using a memory block once with the full function to populate the values..
+I modified the parser to emit two instruction lists, one with all of the const instructions removed.
+The interpreter switches to the const-free function after using a fresh memory block for the first time.
 <img src="screenshots/machine-skip-const.png" alt="With const instructions removed, 12.89 seconds">
 This saves ~1.4 billion redundant memory stores for a 1024 sized image, and runs about 8% faster, around 13 seconds here.